The Olympians of Bloggers

 “I don’t know what’s wrong with it, just make it better.”

 We practice, we improve, we write.
-Toss our medal out for the bounty hunters to find because we really just want some love from the crowd…and some sweats.
+Toss our medal out for the bounty hunters to find because we really just want some love from the crowd…and some yoga pants.
 We need to cover our assets because it’s getting sandy all up in here.

 1. Carrie